Our Commitment to Indigenous Students

 About our work

-Good student health is foundational to student health and wellbeing, which relates directly to curricular and co-curricular education, learning and development and to progression towards educational achievement.
-The Health & Wellness team work together and with our campus and community partners to provide excellence in student health care.
+Good student health is foundational to student health and wellbeing, which relates directly to curricular and co-curricular education, learning and development, and to students’ progression towards educational achievement.
+The Student Wellness team works together and with our campus and community partners to provide excellence in student health care.

-Various theories inform the work that we do: best practices in nursing, counselling, medicine, campus development, community models, and population health.
+Various theories inform the work that we do; these include best practices in nursing, counselling, medicine, campus development, community models, and population health.